-The Arbiter has considered the overall portfolio allowed by MPM within the Scheme's structure, that is, the in specie investments accepted by MPM upon the Complainant becoming a member of the Scheme and also the subsequent investments made following the assignment of the SEB Policy to MPM.
+The Arbiter has considered the overall portfolio allowed by MPM within the Scheme's structure, that is, the in specie investment accepted by MPM upon the Complainant becoming a member of the Scheme and also the subsequent investments made following the assignment of the SEB Policy to MPM.

-It is noted that upon the assignment of the SEB Policy to MPM as trustee of the Retirement Scheme, the SEB Policy already had a substantial exposure to two structured note investments, one issued by RBC and another by Commerzbank.
+It is noted that upon the assignment of the SEB Policy to MPM as trustee of the Retirement Scheme, the SEB Policy already had a substantial exposure to a single investment, the RBC Investment, which was over 70% of the policy value at the time.

-Despite such substantial investments in just two structured notes, the portfolio still continued to be constructed predominantly with structured products.
+Despite such substantial investment, the portfolio still continued to be constructed predominantly with structured products.

-As to the investments undertaken prior to membership and transferred in specie to the Scheme, it is noted that MPM, as Trustee and Retirement Scheme Administrator, accepted the said investments within the Scheme's structure and also allowed them to be retained within the Retirement Scheme.
+As to the investment undertaken prior to membership and transferred in specie to the Scheme, it is noted that MPM, as Trustee and Retirement Scheme Administrator, accepted the said investment within the Scheme's structure and also allowed it to be retained within the Retirement Scheme.

-MPM was ultimately in a position not to accept such investments at the time when it considered whether to accept or not the Complainant as member of the Scheme.
-Accordingly, it is considered that MPM cannot completely wash its hands from such investments with the excuse that these were undertaken prior to membership.
+MPM was ultimately in a position not to accept such investment at the time when it considered whether to accept or not the Complainant as member of the Scheme.
+Accordingly, it is considered that MPM cannot completely wash its hands from such investment with the excuse that this was undertaken prior to membership.

-Furthermore, it has not been indicated, nor any evidence has emerged that MPM, as Trustee and Retirement Scheme Administrator of the Scheme, expressed, at any time, any reservations or warnings to the Complainant about the said substantial investments existing prior to the transfer.
-It has neither been indicated that the sale of such products prior to their maturity was not possible and/or that the early redemption of such investment was not in the Complainant's best interests.

-During the proceedings of this case it was neither indicated nor proven that the Complainant risked sustaining a greater loss on such investments had such product been redeemed prior to maturity.
+Furthermore, it has not been indicated, nor any evidence has emerged that MPM, as Trustee and Retirement Scheme Administrator of the Scheme, expressed, at any time, any reservations or warnings to the Complainant about the said substantial RBC Investment.
+It has neither been indicated that the sale of such product prior to its maturity was not possible and/or that the early redemption of such investment was not in the Complainant's best interests.
+During the proceedings of this case it was neither indicated nor proven that the Complainant risked sustaining a greater loss on such investment had such product been redeemed prior to maturity.

-In the particular circumstances of this case, it is accordingly considered that whilst MPM cannot be held responsible for the loss in value of investments prior to the transfer and assignment of the policy to the Service Provider, MPM should however be responsible for the position starting from the date since it took over as Trustee and Retirement Scheme Administrator.
-Accordingly, in the particular circumstances it is considered that responsibility should be attributed to MPM from the date when the investment was accepted by it within the Scheme's structure and until the said investments remained under MPM's control in its capacity as Trustee and Scheme Administrator.
+In the particular circumstances of this case, it is accordingly considered that whilst MPM cannot be held responsible for the loss in value of the investment prior to the transfer and assignment of the policy to the Service Provider, MPM should, however, be responsible for the position starting from the date since it took over as Trustee and Retirement Scheme Administrator.
+Accordingly, in the particular circumstances, it is considered that responsibility should be attributed to MPM from the date when the investment was accepted by it within the Scheme's structure and until the said RBC Investment remained under MPM's control in its capacity as Trustee and Scheme Administrator.